The worldwide war on wildlife

 Tigers are being farmed in China and Vietnam where they are kept in conditions similar to – or in some cases worse than – concentration camps.
 These tigers have been born into captivity so they have never been taught how to hunt so that they can never be released into the wild.
 As the tigers are only required for their skin and bone they are starved and horrendous pictures can be seen of this on Google and in this article:

 Chinese and Vietnamese Farms where tigers are starved

 Of the 280 species of monkeys, nearly half are now threatened with extinction according to the International Union for the Conservation of Nature (IUCN) http://cms.iucn.org/.

 Primates are also trophy hunted.
 Each year many thousands lose their homes through deforestation and if they are not killed during the process of deforestation which is common practice, they die from starvation afterwards as the land is stripped bare so that what was a thriving forest is turned into a wasteland.

-Nevetherless despite the many thousands of monkeys that die this way each year, the biggest threat to primates is not deforestation but the bushmeat crisis, where many types of animals are killed for food but primates are the meat of choice.
-Driven by a deadly combination of some greedy and some desperate people, the bushmeat crisis is rapidly spreading to places where it was previously unknown.
+Nevetherless despite the many thousands of monkeys that die this way each year, the biggest threat to primates is not deforestation but something known as the bushmeat crisis.
+Many types of animals are killed for food but primates are often the meat of choice.
+Driven by a deadly combination of some greedy and some desperate people, the bushmeat crisis has rapidly spread to places where it was previously unknown.